Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 ***The Handler***

 As expected, the monkey was no fool.
-He’d detected his enemies, stalled for a moment at a hot dog stand, looked around, and….
+He’d detected his enemies, stalled for a moment at a hot dog stand, looked around, and....

 He *effortlessly* aped his way into and *up* a building under demolition, and had flung himself many stories above ground within mere seconds.